Michael Thorbjornsen

-Michael Thorbjornsen (born September 16, 2001) is an American amateur golfer.
+Michael Thorbjornsen (born September 16, 2001) is an American professional golfer who plays on the PGA Tour.
+He was runner-up at the 2024 John Deere Classic and the 2025 Corales Puntacana Championship.

 Early life and family

 Thorbjornsen was born in Cleveland, Ohio.
-He is the son of Thorbjorn Thorbjornsen, a Norwegian, and Sandra Chiang, a Zimbabwean who was a golfer at Ursuline College.
+He is the son of Thorbjørn Thorbjørnsen, a Norwegian, and Sandra Chiang, a Zimbabwean who was a golfer at Ursuline College.
 He first tried golf at two years old.
 His siblings are Victoria Lotus, Michelle Caprise and Teresa Corniche.

-Career
+Amateur career

 Thorbjornsen won the 2018 U.S. Junior Amateur at Baltusrol Golf Club.
-The win qualified him for the 2019 U.S. Open at Pebble Beach Golf Links, where he made the cut, the first U.S. Junior Amateur champion to do so since the exemption that was introduced.
+The win qualified him for the 2019 U.S. Open at Pebble Beach Golf Links, where he made the cut, the first U.S. Junior Amateur champion to do so since the exemption was introduced.

 In 2020, Thorbjornsen graduated from Wellesley High School and enrolled at Stanford University, joining the Stanford Cardinal men's golf team.

 He reached the quarterfinals of the 2020 U.S. Amateur at Bandon Dunes.
 He won the 2021 Western Amateur and Massachusetts Amateur, defeating 2017 U.S. Mid-Amateur champion Matt Parziale in the final match.
 He played on the 2022 Eisenhower Trophy and 2022 Arnold Palmer Cup teams.

-Thorbjornsen qualified for his second U.S. Open in 2022 via an 8-for-3 playoff at Century and Old Oaks Country Clubs in Purchase, N.Y., after shooting 2-under 138 over 36 holes.
+Thorbjornsen qualified for his second U.S. Open in 2022 via an 8-for-3 playoff at Century and Old Oaks Country Clubs in Purchase, New York, after shooting 2-under 138 over 36 holes.

 Thorbjornsen finished 4th in the 2022 Travelers Championship at the TPC River Highlands in Cromwell, Connecticut.
 Because Thorbjornsen was competing as an amateur, Chesson Hadley, who finished 5th, took home the $406,700 in prize money that would have otherwise gone to Thorbjornsen.

+Professional career

+Thorbjornsen finished at the top of the PGA Tour University rankings for 2024, earning him a PGA Tour card for the remainder of 2024 and all of the 2025 season.
+He turned professional in June 2024.
+In his third start, he was runner-up at the John Deere Classic in July 2024.
+Thorbjornsen recorded another runner-up finish in April 2025, at the Corales Puntacana Championship, a stroke behind Garrick Higgo.